Staff & Employment

 Brendon is going to be a senior at the University of Montana.
 He loves basketball and football to the fullest and played collegiate sports as well.
 He has partaken in Native American traditional games and studies.
 He is highly energetic, loves being around children of any age and is always happy and hardworking.

-Emma will be sophomore at the University of Montana.
+Emma will be junior at the University of Montana.
 She grew up in Clinton, a small town outside of Missoula, with her parents, brother, two dogs and five horses.
 In high school she participated in choir, theatre and lacrosse and took classes in the International Baccalaureate program.
 She hopes to share activities and her love of the outdoors with the kids she works with this summer.